-- Pile Driver/Bridgeworker In order to be dispatched as a Pile Driver/Bridgeworker an employee must possess either a Piledriver & Bridgeworker TQ or certificates confirming the following training has been successfully completed: Certificate of Qualification in any related and recognized in BC heavy construction trade, Confined Space Awareness, Pleasure Craft Operator, Fall Protection, WHIMIS 2015, Aerial Boom Lift, Level 1 First Aid (or equivalent), CSTS-09.
+- 1 the hourly wage rate increase for May 1, 2024 will be equal to the 2023 annual increase in the British Columbia All Items CPI plus one-half percent (0.5%). - Pile Driver/Bridgeworker In order to be dispatched as a Pile Driver/Bridgeworker an employee must possess either a Piledriver & Bridgeworker TQ or certificates confirming the following training has been successfully completed: Certificate of Qualification in any related and recognized in BC heavy construction trade, Confined Space Awareness, Pleasure Craft Operator, Fall Protection, WHIMIS 2015, Aerial Boom Lift, Level 1 First Aid (or equivalent), SiteReady BC.
 Employees who do not hold all of these certificates will be dispatched as Unticketed Bridgeworkers unless they were members of the bargaining unit prior to April 29, 2016.
-These conditions do not apply to registered Piledriver and Bridgeworker Apprentices. - These contributions to be based on hours earned. - JAplan applies specifically to Broadwater Industries (2011) Ltd., Fraser River Pile and Dredge Inc., Soletanche Bachy Canada and Vancouver Pile Driving Ltd. As of May 1, 2018 the trustees of the JAplan have suspended the contribution until further notice.
+These conditions do not apply to registered

+Piledriver and Bridgeworker Apprentices.

+These contributions and deductions to be based on hours earned.